Brand Name: Trikafta

-What is Trikafta, and how does it work?
+What is Trikafta, and what is it used for?

 It is not known if Trikafta is safe and effective in children under 12 years of age.